-In cases where the expected flexural strength of an unbraced segment is governed by instability (e.g., lateral-torsional buckling (LTB)) rather than full section yielding, the m-factors in ASCE 41 Table 5-5 shall be reduced accordingly.
-Again, ASCE 41 inadvertently references AISC 341 for these calculations as well as using the notation, $M_r$ , which is no longer used in AISC 360.
+In cases where the expected flexural strength of an unbraced segment is governed by instability (e.g., lateraltorsional buckling (LTB)) rather than full section yielding, the m-factors in ASCE 41 Table 5-5 shall be reduced accordingly.
+Again, ASCE 41 inadvertently references AISC 341 for these calculations as well as uses the notation, $M_r$ , which is no longer used in AISC 360.

 The acceptance criteria for beam-to-column connections (flexural hinge is located within the connection) are taken from Fully Restrained Moment Connections in ASCE 41 Table 5-5 and are dependent on connection detailing, panel zone strength in a balanced yield condition, and member and cross-section slenderness (see ASCE 41 §5.4.2.4.2, 4.1 to 4.4).
 It is assumed that the acceptance criteria for FR beam-to-column connections (m-factor) translated from results from the SAC project are applicable at the face of the column-see §3.2.1.2.
-Furthermore, the m-factors for "beams" are not applicable for flexural plastic hinges within the region demarcating the beam-to-column connection when connection components prevent the unobstructed spread of plasticity.
-However, because the plastic hinge is forced to develop in a prescribed location away from the column face, thus allowing essentially unobstructed spread of plasticity within the RBS zone, m-factors for a "beam" should also be used to check the performance of the hinge itself.
-Unless evaluating at the IO performance level, the m-factor for the beam-to-column connection will control over the m-factor for flexure in the RBS-see Table 3-10.
+Furthermore, the m-factors for beams are not applicable for flexural plastic hinges within the region demarcating the beam-to-column connection when connection components prevent the unobstructed spread of plasticity.
+ASCE 41 does not provide acceptance criteria for flexural actions for a beam-to-column connection that includes a brace connection (i.e., brace-to-beam/column) or a brace-to-beam connection.
+ASCE 41 requires that brace connections in a CBF be force-controlled for flexural actions.
+As such, using acceptance criteria applicable for beams to evaluate plastic hinges in beams adjacent to a brace connection could be unconservative.
+It is debatable that these hinges are within the connection and therefore should be classified as force-controlled.